bishopce16/credit_risk_analysis/README.md

 ## Overview of the analysis:

 The purpose of this project is analyzing a dataset from LendingClub to evaluate several Machine Learning models to predict credit risk.
 Using Supervised Machine Learning because the data includes a labeled outcome.
 The dataset is unbalanced as the number of good loans offsets the number of risky loans.
-To balance out the classification problem to improve accuracy score and predictions several Machine Learning algorithms were employed to resample the data.
-The algorithms include: RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalancedRandomForestClassifier, and EasyEnsembleClassifier.
+To balance out the classification problem to improve accuracy score and predictions several Machine Learning algorithms were employed to resample the data, they include RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalancedRandomForestClassifier, and EasyEnsembleClassifier.

 ---
 ## Resources: